 - 1. Complaint an allegation that an event has occurred or is occurring and has the potential for causing more than minimal harm to a consumer or consumers.
-(R.S.
+(La.
+R.S.
 40:2009.14); - 2.
-Minimal harm an incident that causes no serious temporary or permanent physical or emotional damage and does not materially interfere with the consumer's activities of daily living.
-(R.S.
+Minimal harm is an incident that causes no serious temporary or permanent physical or emotional damage and does not materially interfere with the consumer's activities of daily living.
+(La.
+R.S.
 40:2009.14); - 3.
-Trivial report an account of an allegation that an incident has occurred to a beneficiary or beneficiaries that causes no physical or emotional harm and has no potential for causing harm to the beneficiary or beneficiaries.
-(R.S.
+Trivial report is an account of an allegation that an incident has occurred to a beneficiary or beneficiaries that causes no physical or emotional harm and has no potential for causing harm to the beneficiary or beneficiaries.
+(La.
+R.S.
 40:2009.14); - 4.
-Allegation of noncompliance an accusation that an event has occurred or is occurring that has the potential for causing no more than minimal harm to a consumer or consumers.
-(R.S.
+Allegation of noncompliance is an accusation that an event has occurred or is occurring that has the potential for causing no more than minimal harm to a consumer or consumers.
+(La.
+R.S.
 40:2009.14); - 5.
-Abuse the infliction of physical or mental injury on an adult by other parties, including, but not limited to, such means as sexual abuse, abandonment, isolation, exploitation, or extortion of funds, or other things of value, to such an extent that their health, self-determination, or emotional well-being is endangered.
-(R.S.
+Abuse is the infliction of physical or mental injury on an adult by other parties, including, but not limited to, such means as sexual abuse, abandonment, isolation, exploitation, or extortion of funds, or other things of value, to such an extent that his health, self-determination, or emotional wellbeing is endangered.
+(La.
+R.S.
 15:1503); - 6.
-Exploitation the illegal or improper use or management of an aged person's or disabled adult's funds, assets or property, or the use of an aged person's or disabled adult's power of attorney or guardianship for one's own profit or advantage.
-(R.S.
-15:1503); - 7.
-Extortion the acquisition of a thing of value from an unwilling or reluctant adult by physical force, intimidation, or abuse of legal or official authority.
-(R.S.
+Exploitation is the illegal or improper use or management of an aged person's or disabled adult's funds, assets or property, or the use of an aged persons or disabled adult's power of attorney or guardianship for one's own profit or advantage.
+(La.
+R.S.
+14:403.2); - 7.
+Extortion is the acquisition of a thing of value from an unwilling or reluctant adult by physical force, intimidation, or abuse of legal or official authority.
+(La.